robaho/go-concurrency-test/readme.md

 I added 'C' versions of the 'intmap' for comparison.
 I also added a 'lock map' in Java similar to Go.

+I increased the number of elements to 1000000 to avoid the cache fitting in the L2.

 In all cases, the maps are pre-allocated to avoid any allocation overhead.

 The major change across the board was to use random get/put indexes as the linear read/put was biased towards Java, since the Go uses